 8. Built random cairns with Raoul Wille up at Conundrum Hot Springs in the Maroon Bells Wilderness of Colorado.

 9. Spent a year of my life in the Wind River Mountains wilderness working for NOLS, a favorite memory: sound of wind in timberline conifers.
-Funny memory: teaching students to eat “edible” berries and everyone finding out they were poisonous at approximately the same time (everyone lived).
+Funny memory: teaching students to eat “edible” berries and everyone finding out they were poisonous at approximately the same time (it was ugly, but everyone lived).

 10. Said a prayer on top of Denali.